Reporting & Analytics Software for Architecture Firms

 Can you track reimbursable expenses per project accurately?

 Yes.
 AgencyPro captures reimbursable expenses — large-format printing, travel to site visits, permit application fees, consultant coordination costs — and attributes them to specific projects and phases.
 Automatic markup calculations apply your contractual reimbursable rates.
 Many firms lose 5–10% of potential reimbursable revenue because expenses are tracked informally and items fall through the cracks.
-Systematic tracking ensures every reimbursable dollar is captured and billed to the correct project.
+Systematic tracking captures every reimbursable dollar and billed to the correct project.

 How does historical data improve fee proposals for new architecture projects?